Behavior Management in the Classroom: Guide for Teachers

 Listen to what they have to say regarding the situation.
 Acknowledge that it may be hard to control behavior and emotions all of the time.

-Their nervous systems react with a fight or flight response.
+Some children’s nervous systems react with a fight or flight response.
 (Or sometimes a fright or freeze response.)

 Empathize with them.
 No one is perfect.